Determining hyperbolic 3-manifolds by their surfaces: Introduction

-For the eigenvalue or geodesic length spectra, many commensurability and finiteness results have been established.
-The second author \cite{Re} proved that isospectral (i.e. the same eigenvalue spectra) or length isospectral (i.e. the same geodesic length spectra) arithmetic hyperbolic 2--manifolds are commensurable.
+By way of comparison, for the eigenvalue or geodesic length spectra, many commensurability and finiteness results have been established.
+The second author \cite{Re} proved that isospectral (i.e.~the same eigenvalue spectra) or length isospectral (i.e.~the same geodesic length spectra) arithmetic hyperbolic 2--manifolds are commensurable (see \cite{MacR} for a thorough treatment of arithmetic hyperbolic 2-- and 3--manifolds).
 Chinburg--Hamilton--Long--Reid \cite[Thm 1.1]{CHLR} proved an identical result for arithmetic hyperbolic 3--manifolds.
 Prasad--Rapinchuk \cite[Thm 8.12]{PR} determined when these commensurability rigidity results hold for general, arithmetic, locally symmetric orbifolds, proving that in many settings the commensurability class of the manifold is determined by the eigenvalue or geodesic length spectra.
-It was already known that the commensurability class is not always determined by these spectra as Lubotzky--Samuel--Vishne \cite[Thm 1]{LSV} produced higher rank, arithmetic, locally symmetric incommensurable isospectral examples prior to the work of Prasad and Rapinchuk.
+It was already known that the commensurability class is not always determined by these spectra as Lubotzky--Samuel--Vishne \cite[Thm 1]{LSV} produced higher rank, arithmetic, locally symmetric incommensurable isospectral examples prior to \cite{PR}.
 In \cite[Thm 1.1]{MR}, the authors proved a result similar to Theorem \ref{main}.
 Namely, if $M_1,M_2$ are arithmetic hyperbolic 3--manifolds that contain a totally geodesic surface, and have the same set of totally geodesic surfaces, then they are commensurable.
 Meyer \cite[Thm C]{Meyer} established a higher dimensional analog for certain classes of arithmetic hyperbolic $n$--manifolds.
 It is worth emphasizing that our present work differs from all the above works in one important and fundamental way.
 Namely, we do not impose an arithmetic assumption.

+In an effort to see whether or not \cite{Re} holds in the non-arithmetic setting, Millichap \cite{Mill2} constructed $(2n)!$ incommensurable, non-arithmetic hyperbolic 3--manifolds with the same first $2n+1$ (complex) geodesic lengths.
+The manifolds have the same volume and the volume of these manifolds is linear in $n$.
+Since the completion of this paper, Futer--Millichap \cite{FuterMill} and Linowitz--McReynolds--Pollack--Thompson \cite{LMPT} have produced additional examples of non-arithmetic and arithmetic hyperbolic 2-- and 3--manifolds that share the same geodesic lengths for the first $n$ lengths or any finite subset of lengths, respectively.
+Both constructions give control on the volumes of the examples as well.

 In \cite[Thm 1.2]{MR}, examples of non-isometric, closed, hyperbolic 3--manifolds with the same spectra of totally geodesic surfaces were constructed (see also \cite[\S 5]{Mc} and \cite{MMS}).
 Those methods can be employed to also produce arbitrarily large finite sets of non-isometric closed hyperbolic 3--manifolds $\set{M_j}$ that pairwise have the same totally geodesic surface spectra (the spectra can be ensured to be infinite as well).
 However, it is unknown if an infinite set of such manifolds can exist.
 In particular, the totally geodesic surface analog of our finiteness result is unknown.
 Finally, for the full surface spectrum, there are no known examples of non-isometric hyperbolic 3--manifolds $M_1,M_2$ with the same full surface spectrum.